ShaharGdn/travel-tip-Michal-Shahar/README.md

 - The app allows the user to keep and manage locations
 - The user can also search for an address and pan the map to that point
 - The User can pan the map to his own geo-location
+- The User can see the distance from his own geo-location to different locations

+## Other Features
+- The user can choose and set background colors by given theme

 ## Locations CRUDL
 - Create – click on the map prompts for name and rate
 - Read – Selected location details (see below)
-- Update – can update location rate
+- Update – can update location rate and name
 - Delete – can delete a location
 - List - Including filtering, sorting and grouping